Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 we see some promising results.
 Using block sizes of 32 and 64, we cross the 1x threshold below 70% sparsity.
 Especially promising is that the smallest block size of 16 is able to reach 1x below 90% sparsity.
-The small block size is important as it offers more flexibility in the pruning stage as non-zero values can be more dispersed usually resulting in a less accuracy loss.
+The small block size is important as it offers more flexibility in the pruning stage as non-zero values can be more dispersed, usually resulting in a less accuracy loss.

-Moving on to [half precision data types][#fig-3] we see much poorer performance compared to dense.
-With the 1x threshold crossed only be the largest block size (64) and only a sparsity greater than 90%.
-Requiring pruning to this degree is not practical, in most cases pruning to this level will result in unacceptable drops in accuracy.
+Moving on to [half precision data types][#fig-3] we see much poorer performance compared to dense, with the 1x threshold crossed only with the largest block size (64) and a sparsity greater than 90%.
+Requiring pruning to this degree is not practical.
+In most cases, pruning to this level will result in unacceptable drops in accuracy.

 <img src="posts/improvements-to-bsr-matrix-multiplication-in-pytorch/sampled_addmm_half.png"